Codinosaur/tantechnova/README.md

 python3 main.py
 ```

-* `road edit 1.png` has been set as the background image of the desktop environnment.
+* `To add in other folders/road edit 1.png` has been set as the background image of the desktop environnment.

+* `button.png` is the picture of a button that will be displayed inside the frame.

 # Train, test.:
 See original repository for information on training.